dennisppaul/umfeld-libraries/imgui/README.md

-# umfeld / library / Dear ImGui
+# Umfeld / Library / Dear ImGui

 to use *Dear ImGui* in *Umfeld* include the library header and create an instance: